cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 ### Modify `Start` Method

+We will call the `InitializeBarracuda` at the bottom of the `Start` method.

 ```c#
 // Initialize the Barracuda inference engine based on the selected model
 InitializeBarracuda();
 ```

 #### Final Code